Multi Professional Cooperation in Stroke Management

 Utrecht, The Netherlands

-In this summer school you work in multidisciplinary groups (e.g. medicine, nursing, physiotherapy and speech-language therapy).
-You will start from your own profession and your knowledge about diagnosis and treatment of the problems of patients after stroke.
+In this summer school you work in multidisciplinary groups (e.g. medicine, nursing, occupational therapy, psychology, physiotherapy and speech-language therapy).
+You will start from your own profession and knowledge about diagnosis and treatment of the problems of patients after stroke.
 Then you learn how to prepare and participate in multidisciplinary discussions and rounds.
-You enlarge your knowledge about stroke and about other professions.
-For this we use the ICF-system (International classification of functioning, disability and health, www.who.int).
-You will also learn how to give a presentation.
+You enlarge your knowledge about stroke and other professions.
+For this we use the the ICF-system (International classification of functioning, disability and health, www.who.int).
+Before the start of the Summer School you will do up to 60 hours of prepatory assignments.

 Multiprofessional cooperation becomes increasingly important in the healthcare sector.
 Effective coordination and collaboration amongst practitioners is vital to the delivery of good care to patients with a complex pattern of symptoms.
 In the future more patients will suffer from chronic, and in many cases complex, illnesses.
 So, cooperation between professionals is going to become more and more necessary.